jimhigson/oboe.js-website/content/why.md

 --------------------------

 Let's start with the standard pattern found on most AJAX-powered sites.
-We have a client-side web application and a server which provides it with JSON.
+We have a client-side web application and a service that it goes to for data.
-The page won't be updated until the response is complete.
+The page isn't updated until the response completes.

 {{demo "fast-ajax-discrete"}}

-On a good connection there isn't much time to save but we can give a more responsive feel by using streaming.
+On a good connection there isn't a huge amount of time to save but we can show data sooner and give a more responsive feel by using streaming.

 {{demo "fast-ajax-progressive"}}

-Let's say that our server gets the data for some modules faster than others.
-Using the usual AJAX pattern displaying any data would have to wait until the slowest component is done.
-With Oboe we can start displaying data as soon as we have it.

-{{demo "streaming-ajax-progressive"}}

-This requires a server that can write out the JSON as a stream.
-The response when it completes is 100% valid JSON so it remains compatible with standard AJAX tools.
+As the connection gets slower or the response gets larger the improvement is more significant.

 Mobile data connections
 -----------------------